k-mack/k-mack.github.io/content/post/20211224-techniques-for-writing-docs.md

 then the workflow's recursion kicked in until everyone was satisfied the document.

 This was a bit of gut punched to me.
-I joined the company after finishing my master's thesis, which I wrote in LaTeX.
+I joined the company after finishing graduate school where I wrote my reports and thesis in LaTeX.
 I was accustomed to treating documentation like code: use a toolchain to transform source files to an output format, automate document generation (e.g., with GNU Make),